SciKit-Surgery/scikit-surgerytutorial02/doc/05_StartCoding.rst

 These are nice examples, but a bit too simple for our tutorial.
 So lets delete them and create our own file, sphere_fitting.py.
 I chose sphere fitting as it was useful for me at the time, feel free to insert your own algorithm at this point.
-The following code uses vim to edit the files, you can use whatever editor you like.
+The following code uses vim to edit the files.
+See `vim`_ for some basic commands.
+You can use whatever editor you like.
 ::

    rm addition.py multiplication.py
-   vi sphere_fitting.py
+   vim sphere_fitting.py

 Copy and paste the following into your editor.